-In 2019–2020, we undertook projects to restore two meadows (totalling 3.8 hectares) in the Greenbelt.
+In 2019–2020, we initiated projects to restore two meadows (totaling 3.8 hectares) in the Greenbelt.

-The project included the following work:
+The projects included the following work:

-- Seeding the sites with native Ontario plants, chosen in collaboration with the Canadian Wildlife Federation and local naturalists.
+- Seeding the sites with native Ontario plants, chosen in collaboration with the Canadian Wildlife Federation and local naturalists;

 - Adding woody debris.